 There are different versions of the pancake around the world from the floppy Mexican tortilla to the tiny Dutch poffertje, which my youngest loved eating on our trip to Amsterdam.
 Our family favourite is Scotch pancakes, also known as drop scones.

 Apparently the Queen used a family recipe to make Scotch pancakes for US President Eisenhower when he visited Balmoral in 1959.
-We also have a family recipe – my Mum’s, which I’m sharing with you here and on the Waitrose website.
+We also have a family recipe – my Mum’s, which I’m sharing with you here.
 Mum originally got her recipe from a cookery book which she won as a school prize in 1958.
-It’s an easy recipe and my 11-year old son enjoyed making it with me last week.
+It’s an easy recipe to make with kids.

 110g plain flour, 1/2 teaspoon bicarbonate of soda, 1/2 teaspoon cream of tartar, 1 level tablespoon of sugar, 1 egg, 1/4 pint milk (add the milk a little at a time as you don’t want the mixture too runny).